FL Studio is the total package for professional music producers and beatmakers alike.

-Most of the time, people ask us, “Why do I have to spend this money on an audio interface?”
+Most of the time, people ask me, “Why do I have to spend this money on an audio interface?”
 After all, the computer you have has a sound card, so what’s the difference?

 It might have a stereo headphone and speaker out, and that’s about it.

-If you are recording simple things such as your voice or your guitar you still need an interface.
-Because the sound card is lacking in connections.
+If you are recording simple things such as your voice or your guitar, you still need an interface.

 When recording you will need an XLR in for the mic, plus you will need a Hi-Z phone plugin for guitars.

 High-quality outputs will allow you to produce music and sound using speakers/headphones.

 The outputs should let you play recordings back with no noise.
 It also reduces the jitter or latency that comes with most audio interface options.